brainworxx/kreXX-TYPO3-Extension/Documentation/Changelog/Index.rst

 2.0.1
     - [Feature] Added a ip mask to whitelist ip's that can trigger kreXX.
-    - [Feature] Added the method arguments to the method analysis in the smokygrey skin.
+    - [Feature] Added the method arguments to the method analysis in the Smokygrey skin.
     - [Internals] Refactored the configuration and introduced models there.
     - [Change] Removed the \Krexx::enable() call.
     - [Change] Removed configurations, that nobody was editing anyway.
     - [Bugfix] Rendering of the 'extra' part for long string works now correctly.
-    - [Bugfix] Sourcecode generation for traversable classes should work now for none ArrayAccess classes.
+    - [Bugfix] Source code generation for traversable classes should work now for none ArrayAccess classes.
     - [Bugfix] A string with the value of '0' will get displayed again.
     - [Bugfix] Fixed a notice in the \Krexx::backtrace();

 2.0.0
-    - [Feature] Added sourcecode to the closure analysis.
+    - [Feature] Added source code to the closure analysis.
-    - [Feature] Prettified the sourcecode display in the smokygrey skin.
+    - [Feature] Prettified the source code display in the Smokygrey skin.
     - [Internals] Refactored pretty much everything and introduced something that looks remotely like MVC.
 This results in a major increase in speed.
     - [Change] Removed the unnecessary fluff from the source generation.
 Stuff like '$kresult =' is now gone.
-    - [Bugfix] Removed the code generation for traversable classes that can not be accessed via chaining.
+    - [Bugfix] Removed the code generation for traversable classes that cannot be accessed via chaining.
     - [Bugfix] Code generation is now working when krexx is called via :literal:`Krexx::`.
     - [Bugfix] Wrong line number in the fatal error handler.
     - [Bugfix] Code generation for class constants now works properly.